 Babies watch you.
 It’s one of the earliest things they can do, and it is how they learn so much about you and the world around them.
 They will start to mimic your behaviors and mannerisms, and when your baby can’t take their eyes off you, it is a sign of their love.

-They are learning what comfort, love, and other emotions look like from you, so make sure that you are approaching all with kindness.
+They are learning what comfort, love, and other emotions look like from you, so make sure you approach them all with kindness.
 Your baby will imitate you long after the moment has passed.

 Babies start to smile as early as 6 weeks, with their faces brightening up when they see their parents, siblings, and other caretakers they love.
 Your baby’s smiles indicate they are starting to bond with you, associating your presence with happiness and feeling good.
 These will only deepen with time.

 Their smiles can mean they like simply being in your presence, or you can be doing something they find funny.
-Often, people will say smiles at a young age are indicative of gas and an involuntary reaction, but recent studies suggest this is not true.
+People will often say smiles at a young age indicate gas and an involuntary reaction, but recent studies suggest this is not true.

 One of the best sounds in the world is your baby’s laugh, which can start as early as 12 weeks old.
-At 5 months, your babies will start to deliberately laugh and exhibit behaviors that make others laugh.
+At 5 months, your babies will begin to laugh and exhibit behaviors that make others laugh deliberately.
 If your child grows up to be the class clown, this behavior can start as early as 20 weeks old.

-This is nothing to worry about though.
+This is nothing to worry about, though.
 These behaviors are a sign of joy and a great indicator of affection.
-Babies, much like children and adults, want to make those they love happy, and that includes making them laugh.
+Babies, like children and adults, want to make those they love happy, including making them laugh.
 They learn that when they laugh, you laugh.

 Remember that skin-to-skin contact will help strengthen your bond with your baby.
 It helps build attachment between you and your baby, promoting calmness and relaxation for both the parents and the baby.
 This sense of contentedness helps build and strengthen affection over time.